-17.1 The playing of golf or the driving of golf balls is permitted only in designated areas at designated time.

-17.2 Bicycles, mountain bikes, and horses shall only be used on designated trails and roads for said use.

-17.3 Horses, bicycles or motorcycles are prohibited in streams, rivers or bodies of water except at designated crossings (trails and roads.)
-Exceptions are granted to hikers, fishermen, boaters, hunters and swimmers using official designated areas in an appropriate manner.

-17.4 Closure of Management Areas and/or roads and trails may occur if environmental conditions warrant.

-17.5 Washing of vehicles, bicycles, or animals is prohibited in any natural body of water.

-17.6 The feeding of all wildlife, migratory waterfowl, or any feral animal is prohibited within any State Park, Beach, or Management Area.
+- 17.1 The playing of golf or the driving of golf balls is permitted only in designated areas at designated time. - 17.2 Bicycles, mountain bikes, and horses shall only be used on designated trails and roads for said use. - 17.3 Horses, bicycles or motorcycles are prohibited in streams, rivers or bodies of water except at designated crossings (trails and roads.)
+Exceptions are granted to hikers, fishermen, boaters, hunters and swimmers using official designated areas in an appropriate manner. - 17.4 Closure of Management Areas and/or roads and trails may occur if environmental conditions warrant. - 17.5 Washing of vehicles, bicycles, or animals is prohibited in any natural body of water. - 17.6 The feeding of all wildlife, migratory waterfowl, or any feral animal is prohibited within any State Park, Beach, or Management Area.

-17.7 There shall be no traveling by vehicles in streams, rivers or bodies of water except to cross at designated crossings (trails, roads).

-17.8 Wildlife Food patches can only be used by hikers, hunters, and for running of dogs.
-The use of food patches is prohibited between June 1st and August 15th, except for the running of dogs in designated areas.

-17.9 Rock climbing is permitted at state parks, and management areas except at Fort Wetherill State Park, Jamestown.

-17.10 All users of State Management Areas must wear at least 200 square inches of solid daylight fluorescent orange material such as a hat or vest, visible from all directions, from the 3rd Saturday in October to the last day of February.
+- 17.7 There shall be no traveling by vehicles in streams, rivers or bodies of water except to cross at designated crossings (trails, roads). - 17.8 Wildlife Food patches can only be used by hikers, hunters, and for running of dogs.
+The use of food patches is prohibited between June 1 and August 15, except for the running of dogs in designated areas. - 17.9 Rock climbing is permitted at state parks, and management areas except at Fort Wetherill State Park, Jamestown.
+However, in State Park Areas individuals participating in rock climbing activities must sign a release and waiver of liability (a copy of which is attached hereto and designated as Appendix # 1) prior to commencement of rock climbing activity.
+For organized group of any size, a group must submit a Special Use Application to the Chief of the Division of Parks and Recreation and obtain prior written approval of said Application.
+In addition, each member of the group of participants must sign Appendix #1 prior to commencement of any rock climbing activities in the State Parks.
+If the organized group is being sponsored by a commercial entity, the sponsor must provide evidence of the issuance of liability insurance in the amount of at least One Million (\$1,000,000.00) Dollars naming the State of Rhode Island as an additional insured at the time of the submittal of its Special Use Application. - 17.10 All users of State Management Areas must wear at least 200 square inches of solid daylight fluorescent orange material such as a hat or vest, visible from all directions, from the second 2nd Saturday in September_to the last day of February.
 Exceptions include boat launching sites, raccoon hunters at night, archers in tree stands, or waterfowl hunters as provided.